Automattic/Edit-Flow/readme.txt

 = 0.6.4 (????) =
 * Display unpublished custom statuses inline with the post title, per WordPress standard UI
+* New number type for editorial metadata, so you can have fields like "Word Count"
 * Dropped the admin option for disabling custom statuses on posts.
 It didn't work, and this is handled by post_type_supports()
 * Bug fix: Proper support for bulk editing custom statuses
 * Bug fix: Contributor saving a new post respects the default custom status, instead of reverting to 'draft' as the post status